-NEXD Campaign Manager has had the capability to handle third-party trackers for some time now.
-But sometimes these additional trackers can add extra layers of potential failure.
+NEXD Campaign Manager has the capability to handle third-party trackers.
+Sometimes these additional trackers can add extra layers of potential failure.
 Thankfully, we’ve got a couple of very easy things you can check to resolve 50% of issues relating to third-party trackers.

 Note: Adding a Global Pixel (third-party impression) tracker can drastically penalize your programmatic traffic reach.
 We strongly advise you to use third-party trackers only for interactions.

 One of the most causes of unexpected results being reported by your third-party tracker relates to something as simple as the characters in the tag itself.
 This can be caused, for example by copying the tag from one application, like Notepad or TextEdit, into your trafficking platform.

 Or, if your sharing a tag with a co-worker using some kind of messaging app (Skype is a notable culprit of this issue) the app can actually replace certain characters with ones that are similar but incorrect.
 This can also happen when you copy and paste it from Excel or Word.